3rl-io/wasd-site/README.md

 Go live on a website
 - Desktop-friendly portfolios for AR/VR developers and designers
 - Showrooms for complex products or ideas
-- Immersive eal estate tours
+- Immersive real estate tours

 - [Early adopter licenses are available through 1/15/23 for production use](https://square.link/u/WDWegPMr)